newville/wxmplot/doc/imagepanel.rst

 -----------------

-If the data array has three dimensions, and has a shape of (NY, NX, 3), it is assumed to be  a 3 color map.
-In this case, the scales for the individual colors can be manipulated separately.
+If the data array has three dimensions, and has a shape of (NY, NX, 3), it is assumed to be a 3 color map, holding Red, Green, and Blue intensities.
+In this case, the Image Frame will show sliders and min/max controls for each of the three colors.
 For example:

 .. literalinclude:: ../examples/rgb_image.py